SalesforceCommerceCloud/b2c-crm-sync/README.md

 After you have successfully authenticated against your DevHub, you can move forward with generating a new ScratchOrg.

-### Create a ScratchOrg and Deploy b2c-crm-sync
+#### Create a ScratchOrg and Deploy b2c-crm-sync

-11. Generate the Salesforce metadata required by b2c-crm-sync, create a scratchOrg, and deploy the b2c-crm-sync Salesforce Platform code by executing the following CLI command:
+7. Generate the Salesforce metadata required by b2c-crm-sync, create a scratchOrg, and deploy the b2c-crm-sync Salesforce Platform code by executing the following CLI command:

 ```bash
 npm run crm-sync:sf:build
 ```
 > This CLI command automates the steps outlined above.
 Automation results will be output through the CLI.
 If successful, a browser tab will be opened to the created scratchOrg.

+#### Reset the SecurityToken for Your ScratchOrg User

-12. In your scratchOrg, enter Setup and find the User avatar in the header (the avatar should look like Astro, and be displayed in the upper right corner of the browser).
+8. In your scratchOrg, enter Setup and find the User avatar in the header (the avatar should look like Astro, and be displayed in the upper right corner of the browser).
 Hovering over Astro will display the label "View Profile".

-13. Click on the User avatar and select the option titled **Settings**.
-From the settings menu, click on the option titled **Reset Security Token** to generate a new token for your scratchOrg user.
+- Click on the User avatar and select the option titled **Settings**.
+- From the settings menu, click on the option titled **Reset Security Token** to generate a new token for your scratchOrg user.

+> Don't forget to [reset the securityToken](https://help.salesforce.com/articleView?id=sf.user_security_token.htm&type=5) for your scratchOrg user.
+This has to be done manually and is not included with the output generated by the `npm run crm-sync:sf:user:details` command.

+- Once your token has been reset, check your email for the reset notification from your Salesforce scratchOrg.
-> Please note that you will receive two emails declaring that a new securityToken has been generated.
-The first is from the password reset that was performed.
-The second is from this action.
-Copy the securityToken from the second email to the .env file.
+- Copy the securityToken from the email to the `SF_SECURITYTOKEN` property of your .env file.

-#### Setup .env Salesforce ScratchOrg Authentication Credentials
+#### Setup the .env Salesforce ScratchOrg Authentication Credentials

-B2C Commerce service definitions pointing to the deployed scratchOrg can be seeded with Salesforce environment authentication credentials.
-To support this, please extend the .env file with the following properties representing authentication details for the scratchOrg.
+9. B2C Commerce service definitions pointing to the deployed scratchOrg can be seeded with Salesforce environment authentication credentials.
+Please execute the following npm command to output a copyable representation of these values:

-- Open the .env file and edit the following information.
-Please update these values to reflect the unique environment and authentication credentials for your scratchOrg.

-These values can be used to validate authentication and seed the B2C Commerce service definitions with these details -- eliminating the need to manually configure these services.
-You can use the following npm command to output a copyable representation of these values:

 ```bash
 npm run crm-sync:sf:user:details